Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Feed Eggplant to Your Guinea Pigs

-The safest way to feed eggplant to your guinea pigs is to cut off a round from the whole plant, carefully avoiding contact with the leaves.
+As with all vegetables you offer your guinea pig, going raw is recommended.
+The safest way to feed eggplant to your guinea pigs is to begin by thoroughly washing the vegetable to remove any dirt or pesticides that might be on the vegetable.
+Next, cut off a round from the whole plant, carefully avoiding contact with the leaves.
 Check the interior of the plant to make sure there’s no green; if there is, the eggplant isn’t ripe enough for your guinea pig to eat.
 Then all that’s left is to let your piggy happily munch away.

 How Much Eggplant Should I Feed My Guinea Pig?

 Can you feed eggplant to your guinea pig?
 Absolutely.
 Should you?
 Probably not very often, given its lack of essential nutrients.
-Take special care not to feed your guinea pig underripe eggplant or eggplant leaves, as these contain toxic chemicals that are sure to make your little friend sick.
-Instead, save chunks of eggplant as an occasional treat and reward for good behavior.
+Take special care not to feed your guinea pig under-ripe eggplant or eggplant leaves, as these contain toxic chemicals that are sure to make your little friend sick.
+Instead, save chunks of eggplant as an occasional treat instead.

 Featured Image Credit: furbymama, Pixabay